pkourany/RGBmatrixPanel_IDE/README.md

 The orginal Arduino library used a lot of direct I/O port write tricks and assembler to achieve a calculated 283Hz refresh rate for a 16x32 panel.

-The Core version comes in two flavours: bit-banging and (partial) port write for the output which could be optimized using inline assembler.
+The Particle version comes in two flavours: bit-banging and (partial) port write for the output which could be optimized using inline assembler.
 As it stands the calculated refresh rate for a 16x32 panel using the bit-banged version is 90Hz while the (partial) port write version is 140Hz (half those